-Please contact the Director of Experiential Education immediately by phone (814-860-515867) if there is a concern the student may fail the rotation.
-Please complete and forward this notification to attention of the Director of Experiential Education by fax (814-860-5183) or as a PDF via e-mail to document concerns and the action plan.
-Attach additional pages if needed.
+Please contact the Director of Experiential Education immediately by phone (941-782-5677) or email to (clynch@lecom.edu) if there is a concern the student may fail the rotation.
+Complete and forward this notification to the Director of Experiential Education as documentation of the concern and action plan.

-Student's Name: Date:
+Student's Name:

+Rotation Type: Dates:

 Rotation Site:

 Preceptor's Name:

+Ī 1

 Description of deficiency:

-Action Plan for Improvement:
+Action plan for improvement:

-Student's Signature:

-Preceptor's Signature:
+Student signature: Date:

+Preceptor signature: Date: